-Julie Kent’s office walls are a peak inside her past.
+Julie Kent’s office walls are a peek inside her past.
 They’re covered with the teachers she loved, the dancers who inspired her and the roles she adored.
 It’s a greek chorus of lovely black and white faces.
 When I ask her about her inspiration, as at the director of The Washington Ballet and as a dancer, she throws a hand up in the air and gestures to all of them in one fell swoop.

 “All these people you see on the wall, that’s why they’re all here.”

 While the past is all around her (literally), she’s focused on the future.
 Her company is gearing up for the first show of the season, TWB Welcomes, which is composed of two different ballets.
 The first is called Exquisite and Exotic and the second is Ethereal and Evocative.
-Both serves as a sort of ballet mixtape, involving selections from Swan Lake as well as dances from more modern choreographers like Michel Fokine.
+Both serve as a sort of ballet mixtape, involving selections from Swan Lake as well as dances from more modern choreographers like Michel Fokine.
 Despite the looming curtain call, Kent is completely serene when we sit down to chat about life at The Washington Ballet, but she’s also intensely passionate as we cover everything from ballet in pop culture, to sexism in the workplace.

 But nothing moves her more than talking about her art.
 Kent has a singular vision for the future of her company, which includes changing the way Washingtonian’s see the ballet.